buraglio/nickburaglio.com/content/post/2009-02-20-2-more-snl-shorts-are-a-hit-wii-guys-and-im-on-a-boat.md

 ---
 id: 206
-title: "2 more SNL shorts are a hit&#8230;("Wii guys" and "I'm on a boat")"
+title: '2 more SNL shorts are a hit&#8230;("Wii guys" and "I'm on a boat")'
 date: '2009-02-20T18:01:00+00:00'
 author: buraglio
 layout: post